-I was honored to give a presentation in November about the solstice as part of a program with The Frick Pittsburgh, the organization that manages the Frick family mansion and museum in Pittsburgh.
-I’ve been waiting for a good opportunity to bring that presentation to you, and the Winter Solstice seemed like a good day to do that.
+I was honored to give a presentation in November 2020 about the solstice as part of a program with The Frick Pittsburgh, the organization that manages the Frick family mansion and museum in Pittsburgh.
+The presentation included paintings and photos illustrating my search for the light in the darkness.
+The Winter Solstice seemed like a good day to publish my presentation, and I share it here each year.

 I have my friend Lisa DiGioia Nutini of Mexico Lindo for suggesting me to the person planning the event.
 The whole program was to be on three consecutive Thursday evenings in November and December, and each evening had three presenters.
 When I talked to the planner she mentioned “solstice traditions” so I wasn’t sure if I fit the bill because I don’t really have any traditions, though I have written about the solstice and the seasonal darkness a number of times.
 But my descriptions and brief snippets along with mention of artwork and photography sounded intriguing to the planner and provided a variety she wanted, not rituals, but recognition and celebration of the event.
 So I put together a narrative with paintings, photos and an essay you may have read here before.